elanfer/multi-channel-paper-data/README.md

 - Office room
 - Bus
 - Train
-- Outoors in an empty parking lot
+- Outdoors in an empty parking lot

 ## Settings
 - Measurement section (Only one device sending at stable distance)